Pendium

 Is a 5mm or 3mm yoga mat better?

-A 5mm yoga mat is better for daily practice and beginner use because it provides adequate joint protection.
-A 3mm mat is better suited for frequent travelers or advanced practitioners who prioritize maximum ground-feel and a lightweight, highly portable profile over plush cushioning.
+A 5mm yoga mat is generally better for daily practice and beginners, as it provides necessary joint cushioning.
+A 3mm mat is better suited for travel or advanced practitioners who prioritize a deep, firm connection to the floor over padding, as it is lighter and easier to fold or roll tightly.

 Is a thicker or thinner mat better for yoga?

-What is the best yoga mat for sweaty hands?
+What is the best non-slip yoga mat for sweaty hands?

 Behind the data